canjs/can-view-model/can-view-model.md

 @signature `canViewModel(element)`

-Gets the map instance associated with **element**, creating one as a [can-util/js/types/types.DefaultMap] if it doesn't already exist, and returns the map.
+Gets the map instance associated with **element**, creating one as a [can-types.DefaultMap] if it doesn’t already exist, and returns the map.

 ```js
 var vm = canViewModel(element);
 ```
 @param {HTMLElement} element Any element in the DOM.

-@return {can-map|can-define/map/map|Object} The ViewModel associated with this elelement.
+@return {can-map|can-define/map/map|Object} The ViewModel associated with this element.

 @signature `canViewModel(element, property)`

-Gets the map instance associated with **element**, creating one as a [can-util/js/types/types.DefaultMap] if it doesn't already exist.
-Then gets the **property** inside of the ViewModel and returns that.
+Gets the map instance associated with **element**, creating one as a [can-types.DefaultMap] if it doesn’t already exist.
+Then, gets the **property** inside of the ViewModel and returns that.

 ```
 var foo = canViewModel(element, "foo");